TOMToolkit/tomtoolkit.github.io/docs/plotting_data.md

 way.

-In this tutorial you will learn how to build and display a very simple plot in our TOM: number of reduced datums per target.
+In this tutorial you will learn how to build and display a very simple plot in our TOM: number of reduced data per target.
 The end result will demonstrate how to create a [plot.ly](https://plot.ly) plot with data from our TOM.
 You will even package the code in it's own app so we can share it with other TOM users that might find it useful.